tlienart/tlienart.github.io/about.md

 # Bio

-I've been working at Amazon as a machine learning (ML) scientist since 2020, first as part of [AWS SageMaker Autopilot team](https://aws.amazon.com/sagemaker/autopilot/) (an Auto-ML product), and currently as part of ATS Europe (logistics and forecasting).
+I've been working at Amazon as a machine learning scientist since 2020, first as part of [AWS SageMaker Autopilot team](https://aws.amazon.com/sagemaker/autopilot/) (an Auto-ML product), and currently as part of ATS Europe (logistics and forecasting).